-Sam Tovey is an English Literature graduate and science fiction writer currently living in Bristol, United Kingdom.
+Sam Tovey is an English Literature graduate and science fiction writer currently living in London, United Kingdom.
 He is a Dream Foundry finalist, an alumnus of the Milford SF Writers’ Conference, and has been published in The Colored Lens.
 Follow him on Facebook and Twitter.

 October 31, 2019 1:38 pm

 Last month, I entered a story into the Dream Foundry writing contest.
 Now, I can announce that—out of a pool of more than 300 entries—I’m through to the final ten!